Computing Periods of Hypersurfaces: Introduction

 \section{Introduction}

-Let $X$ be a smooth complex projective hypersurface defined as the zero locus of a homogeneous polynomial.
-The periods of $X$ can be concretely defined as integrals of rational functions on the ambient projective space as in Section \ref{sec:intro_periods}.
+Let $X$ be a smooth complex projective hypersurface defined as the zero locus of a homogeneous polynomial with complex coefficients (see Remark~\ref{rem:effective_subfield} for more on the nature of these coefficients).
+The periods of $X$ can be concretely defined as integrals of rational functions on the ambient projective space as in Section~\ref{sec:intro_periods}.
 From a geometric point of view, the interest in periods arises because they determine the Hodge structure on the cohomology of $X$ and, when taken together with the intersection product on cohomology, periods often determine $X$ up to isomorphism.
 Indeed, there are properties which are much easier to discern from the periods of $X$ than from the defining equation of $X$.
-Nevertheless, the computation of the periods has been forbidding and there appears to have been no general purpose algorithm until now.
+The computation of periods has been forbidding and there appears to have been no general purpose algorithm to compute periods when the dimension of $X$ is greater than one.
+In this paper, we give an algorithm which computes the periods of smooth hypersurfaces of any degree and dimension\footnote{An implementation of the algorithm is available here \url{https://github.com/emresertoz/PeriodSuite}.}.

 One striking area of application for the computation of periods is the determination of Picard rank of a surface in $\ppp$.
-This is a difficult problem which has received a great deal of attention \cite{shioda-81,vL07, charles-14, schutt-15}.
-Nevertheless, there is no known algorithm for surfaces of degree greater than four and no implementations of the algorithm in \cite{charles-14} for surfaces of degree four.
-On the other hand, if the periods and the intersection product of a surface are known, then its Picard rank is easily computed: see \cite[Fact 3.11]{elsenhans-18} for a demonstration on K3 surfaces.
+This is a difficult problem which has received a great deal of attention~\cite{shioda-81,vL07, charles-14, schutt-15}.
+Nevertheless, there is no known algorithm for surfaces of degree greater than four and no implementations of the algorithm in~\cite{charles-14} for surfaces of degree four.
+On the other hand, if the periods and the intersection product of a surface are known, then its Picard rank is easily computed: see~\cite[Fact 3.11]{elsenhans-18} for a demonstration on K3 surfaces.
 We should note, however, that a \emph{reliable} computation of the Picard rank from the periods requires that the periods be computable to several hundreds of digits of precision.
-We will give a detailed study of this application in a following paper.
+We give a detailed study of this application in another paper~\cite{lairez-sertoz}.